One option for immigrants currently in the United States who are looking to obtain a green card is by applying for “adjustment of status.”

 - Form I-485: Once the immigrant petition is approved (if necessary), you need to complete Form I-485, Application to Register Permanent Residence or Adjust Status.
 You will need to submit this application to USCIS and pay the appropriate filing fee.
 In some family-based immigration cases, you may be able to file your immigrant petition and Form I-485 at the same time.
 See our blog post on family-based green cards if you believe you may be eligible for this form of relief.
 Form I-485 is critical because this is the official application for adjustment of status.

 - Biometrics Appointment: Most people who apply for adjustment of status will need to provide biometrics information during an appointment at a USCIS application support center.
 During your biometrics appointment, a USCIS officer will ask you basic information about yourself, ask you to provide your fingerprints, and will take your photograph.
 The officer will also ask you to consent to a criminal background check.

 - Green Card Interview: Some applicants may also be required to attend an adjustment of status interview.
 The interview gives the USCIS officer the opportunity to ask questions about your application for adjustment of status and determine your eligibility for a green card.

 - USCIS Decision: After all of the interviews and evidence has been submitted, USCIS will issue a decision on your application for adjustment of status.
 USCIS may approve your application, request additional evidence on your eligibility, or issue a notice of intent to deny the application.

 I Have More Questions About an Adjustment of Status

-There are many more questions you might have about an adjustment of status application.
+There are many more questions you might have about an application for adjustment of status.
 The experienced team at Murray Osorio PLLC is ready to answer those questions or any other questions you may have about immigration.
 Contact us today online or by phone — (800) 929-7142.